 As Colin Sprake puts it:

-The reason why most business owners cannot tell people exactly what they do is because they really don’t know themselves exactly what they do.
+The reason why most business owners cannot tell people exactly what they do is that they really don’t know themselves exactly what they do.
 This is the first define!
 You need to be very confident and clearly define what product or service that you are delivering, it needs to be crystal clear in your mind so that when somebody else asks what you do, you can accurately portray and let them know what you do without having to spend minutes describing or convincing them of what you do.
 If they have a confused look on their face after you have introduced your business – then you have a lot of work to do to get your message crystal clear!
 (DEFINE, DEFINE AND FIND!)

 This is especially true for services as the consultancy is!
 It is essential to know what you are selling and if you are addressing to the right audience.
 The one “size-fits-for-all” rule does not apply to consulting business because every client is unique, and should be treated as such (as every client should be, basically)!